 ISIS is a world-leading centre for research in the physical and life sciences.
 Our suite of neutron and muon instruments gives unique insights into the properties of materials on the atomic scale.
 We support a national and international community of more than 3000 scientists for research into subjects ranging from clean energy and the environment, pharmaceuticals and health care, through to nanotechnology and materials engineering, catalysis and polymers, and on to fundamental studies of materials.

-The deadline for ISIS applications is 4 March 2018.
-All applicants for these roles should provide a copy of their University transcripts.
+The deadline for ISIS applications is 1 April 2018.
+All applicants should provide a copy of their University transcripts.

 Location: All ISIS roles are based at Harwell, Oxfordshire.

 The ISIS facility consists of around 30 neutron and Muon Instruments.
 The neutron instruments are based around two target stations where neutrons are produced by the interaction of a high energy proton beam with a solid metal target.
 One of these stations, Target Station 2 (TS2), was constructed relatively recently and has been operating since 2009.
 The first Target Station (TS1) was constructed in the mid-1980s and has been operating for around 30 years.
 Over this period there has been no significant work carried out to maintain or develop the internals of TS1 – the moderators, reflector, and target infrastructure, including cryogenic and cooling circuits etc., have remained largely untouched.
 The TS1 Project will develop and upgrade key elements of TS1, following an extended period of understanding and modelling of the workings of the target station as-is.